-Choose from concentrations in Leadership, Management, or Nonprofit Management.
+Choose from concentrations in Entrepreneurship, Healthcare Management, Human Resource Management, Leadership, Management, Marketing, and Nonprofit Management.

 Master of Business Administration (MBA) Core Classes